Symphony for Absent Wildlife

 Courtesy: Lucy + Jorge Orta

-This work was originally conceived by Lucy Orta as a live-performance for the Nuit Blanche Calgary in Alberta, Canada (2014).
-In this gallery version, a dimly-lit space is filled with immersive birdsong and the audience encounters an orchestra of woodland creatures playing hand-crafted wooden bird whistles replicating the remarkable sounds of nature.
+A dimly-lit space is filled with immersive birdsong.
+The audience stumble across an orchestra of woodland creatures playing hand-crafted wooden whistles that replicate the remarkable sounds of birds.

 The immersive sound-scape created in collaboration with composer Asa Bennet is inspired by the dawn-chorus.
-Birdsong builds up in an emotional crescendo to abruptly end in silence, leaving the viewer with a deep sense of loss, before gradually a single bird recommences the morning ritual.
+A chatter of birdsong builds up in crescendo to abruptly end in a heart-wrenching silence, leaving the viewer with a deep sense of loss before a single bird reconvenes the collective dawn ritual.

-Research for Symphony for Absent Wildlife was undertaken in Banff National Park, the archives of Fort Calgary and Glenbow Museum, and included discussions with First Nation elders and academics and students from Alberta College of Art and Design.
-The process was complemented by a 6-month workshop with the postgraduate community at the University of the Arts London.
+Research for Symphony for Absent Wildlife was undertaken in Banff National Park, the archives of Fort Calgary and Glenbow Museum, and included conversations with First Nation elders and academics and student exhanges between Alberta College of Art and Design and the University of the Arts London.